All Episodes

 But there's something in there that is off target.

-When all of these regulations and all of these screw ups originated with Democrats, when Democrats have their hands in a till on Freddie Mack and Fannie Mae.
+Why bash Bush here when all of these regulations and all of these screw-ups originated with Democrats, when Democrats have their hands in the till on Freddie Mac and Fannie Mae?

-I understand they've got to distance themselves from Bush because the Democrats are running out saying McCain is just another four years of Bush and so forth.
+Now, I understand they've got to distance themselves from Bush because the Democrats are running out saying McCain is just another four years of Bush and so forth.

 I'll give you examples and let you hear Robert Reich explain why when we come back.

-Question Were conservative Democrats part of the problem here.
+Question, were conservative Democrats part of the problem here?

 They split commercial banking off from investment banking.

-I mean, if you could stand up straight, uh, you could get a bank loan because there was so much pressure to get that money out the door.
+I mean, if you could stand up straight, you could get a bank loan because there was so much pressure to get that money out the door.

 Money was so cheap.